Bobbie Thomas

 Bobbie Thomas is an American fashion journalist.
 She is the Style Editor for NBC's Today Show.
 She has been considered a beauty and fashion expert for over a decade, and has appeared on TV shows including E!
 Red Carpet coverage, Style Network's Fashion Police, The View and The Wendy Williams Show.
 Her national column, "the Buzz" appeared in In Touch Weekly Magazine.
-Now, "Bobbie's Buzz" airs weekly on TODAY with Kathie Lee Gifford and Hoda Kotb.
+"Bobbie's Buzz" later aired weekly on TODAY with Kathie Lee Gifford and Hoda Kotb.

 Early life

 Bobbie Thomas was born October 23, 1974, in Providence, Rhode Island, and raised bi-coastal between New England and Los Angeles.
 Thomas received a Bachelor of Science in Psychology from the University of Idaho.
 During three years of graduate studies, Bobbie volunteered as an advocate and counselor at the Valley Trauma Center, a rape crisis treatment facility.

 Career

 From FOX and CNN to VH1 and MTV, Thomas has shared tips, tricks and Hollywood secrets with a wide audience.
 She has appeared on a variety of E!
 Entertainment specials, including their annual red-carpet Emmy, Golden Globe, Screen Actors Guild, and Academy Awards coverage.
 She also co-hosted Fashion Police on the Style Network with Robert Verdi.

 As the Style Editor of NBC's Today Show, her weekly TodayShow.com Style Buzz articles have become a popular fixture for the Fashion & Beauty section, and are often pulled to also appear on MSN.com and MSN messenger, as well as MSNBC.com's home page.